Undergraduate

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

 Focuses on Judaism, Christianity, Islam, and other global and local religions of Europe, Asia Minor, north Africa, and the Americas from historical, comparative, and cross-cultural perspectives.
 May include modern developments of religions like Mormonism, Baha'ism, and Scientology as well as other religions of ancient Asia Minor like Zoroastrianism.
+Offered by Religious Studies.
 Limited to three attempts.

 Survey of Middle Eastern history from rise of Islam to present, emphasizing processes that led to emergence of economic, cultural, social, and political institutions that characterize region today.
-Surveys period from rise of Islam in 570 to medieval period (ca. 1258) Limited to three attempts.
+Surveys period from rise of Islam in 570 to medieval period (ca. 1258) Offered by History & Art History.
+Limited to three attempts.

 No sections are currently scheduled.

 Survey of Middle Eastern history from rise of Islam to present, emphasizing processes that led to emergence of economic, cultural, social, and political institutions that characterize region today.
 Surveys medieval period to present.
+Offered by History & Art History.
 Limited to three attempts.

 No sections are currently scheduled.

 Examines the anthropological literature on peoples and cultures of the Middle East, with particular attention to political and social change over the course of the 20th century.
+Offered by Sociology & Anthropology.
 Limited to three attempts.

 No sections are currently scheduled.

 Examination of South Asia, with emphasis on India.
 Includes general overview of prehistory and history; impact of colonialism; contemporary Indian culture, including the changing relations of caste and class, family organization, and the roles of women, religion, and ideology; and current trends in economic development and socioeconomic differences in different parts of the country.
+Offered by Sociology & Anthropology.
 Limited to three attempts.

 Studies literature by topics, such as women in literature, science fiction, and literature of the avant garde.
 Notes: Topic varies.
 May be repeated for credit when topic is different.
+Offered by English.
 May be repeated within the term.

 No sections are currently scheduled.